MAPS-Lab/SUSTechPOINTS/README.md

 **NOTE:** the tool relies on existing boxes to label unannotated frames, so it will preform better if the obj is labelled in a few frames.
 You can copy a bounding box and paste it in another frame.
 To ensure that the box size is the same, you can select `sync size to all` (3).

+**NOTE2:** If an object has very few points/ambiguous throughout the entire sequence, you can ignore it.

 ## Installation

 [Docker](./doc/docker.md)